-Natural capital is currently at the front of the minds of farmers, landowners and land managers.
+Natural capital is currently at the front of the minds of land managers.
 We believe there will be a number of ways for income to be generated into estate budgets by taking steps to improve the environment.

 Management and advice

-As the legislation and regulation emerges, we are keeping a close eye on how this will affect our rural clients as well as the industry as a whole and are advising appropriately.
+As the legislation and regulation emerges, we are keeping a close eye on how this will affect our clients across all sectors and are advising appropriately.

 Private sector funded initiatives